Keyboard shortcuts

 }

 Named fields only (no a.0 / a[i]).
-The ghost type-checks that the field exists and matches the consumer.
+The compiler checks that the field exists and matches the consumer’s type.

-A producer and consumer that share only an S3 key — no ordering, no wiring:
+A producer and consumer that share only an S3 key.
+No ordering, no DAG wiring:

 #[container]